phe3l/Project_Cloud/readme.md

 ### Mykhailo Zotov (wildchilling)
 **Contributions**:
 - Developed and deployed the web dashboard using Plotly Dash to Google Cloud Platform.
-- Designed the overall architecture of the project, decoupled various parts of the codebase to enhance modularity and maintainability and designed this readme.
 - Took over the development of the web service from Philippe, integrating additional functionalities such as Text-to-Speech and Language Learning Models (LLMs).
+- Designed the overall architecture of the project, decoupled various parts of the codebase to enhance modularity and maintainability, created this readme.

+## 🍿 Video About the Project
+The Video explaining the project can be accessed by following [this link](#).